 Read the FREE information we have here, think about the problem, and do some testing...

 With this information, your stress level will go way down because you'll know how to find what's causing your customer's problem.

 We don't have "magic" gizmos.
-If you look at our web pages, read our Technical Bulletins, have some spares, and you already have a fairly good digital meter, you can probably fix a lot of the problems you encounter - for FREE!
+If you look at our web pages, read our Knowledgebase, have some spares, and have a fairly good digital meter, you can probably fix a lot of the problems you encounter - for FREE!

 START AT THE BEGINNING

 We're not talking about saving a few minutes by doing basic troubleshooting instead of guessing.
 We're talking about saving many hours of wasted time, when you could have found the problem quickly by just starting at the beginning (I speak from experience!)